rpartha/rpartha.github.io/_harp/writings/getting-started-with-harp.md

 │    ├── _layout.jade           // The overall layout for the posts
 │    ├── index.jade             // The Archive page - I wanted /writings/
 │    └── my-post.md             // Posts can be written in markdown (preferred) or Jade
+├── tags                        // This is where I put things that are related to post tags │    ├── _data.json             // Contains metadata for each tag │    ├── _layout-tags.jade      // The overall layout for the tag pages │    └── tag-name.jade          // Get posts for each tag
 ├── _data.json                  // Contains the metadata for each page
 ├── _layout.jade                // The layout for the general site: head -> data -> footer
 ├── 404.jade                    // The 404 Not Found page